University campus in Utah

 Salary Outlook

 The state's affordability makes information security education accessible to diverse students.
 Average public in-state tuition at four-year institutions stands at just $6,014, significantly below the national average, while out-of-state students pay $19,392 (IPEDS).
-Utah's major employment centers—including Salt Lake City, Provo-Orem, and Ogden-Clearfield—host major employers like Intermountain Healthcare, University of Utah, Goldman Sachs, and Adobe, creating immediate career opportunities for graduates.
+Utah's major employment centers, including Salt Lake City, Provo-Orem, and Ogden-Clearfield, host major employers like Intermountain Healthcare, University of Utah, Goldman Sachs, and Adobe, creating immediate career opportunities for graduates.
 The state's tech-forward culture and growing cybersecurity demand make Utah an ideal location for information security study.
 Prospective students should explore national best information security programs and compare Utah's offerings with related fields like cybersecurity and network administration to find the best fit for their career goals.

-Information Security Job Market in Utah
+Information Security Job Market & Salary Data in Utah

 Employment Outlook

-Utah's information security job market is experiencing robust growth, supported by a strong technology sector and increasing demand for cybersecurity professionals.
+Utah's information security job market is experiencing strong growth, supported by a strong technology sector and increasing demand for cybersecurity professionals.
 According to the Bureau of Labor Statistics, Utah has developed a competitive landscape for information security roles across multiple metropolitan areas.
 The state's major employment hubs include the Salt Lake City metro area, the Provo-Orem corridor, and the Ogden-Clearfield region, each offering distinct opportunities for security professionals.
 Major employers actively recruiting in Utah include Intermountain Healthcare, University of Utah, Brigham Young University, Goldman Sachs, and Adobe, creating a diverse range of career paths across healthcare, education, financial services, and technology sectors.

 Salaries by Metro